← Back to Articles

 What You’ll Need

-• Sharp, clean scissors or knife
+• Sharp, clean scissors or pruning shears or knife

 • A healthy Snake Plant